SEPA and IBAN discrimination

 Frequently asked questions

-You can lodge a complaint with the relevant firm or institution.
-They should resolve your complaint.
-Is this not the case?
-Please report your complaint to our registration centre for IBAN discrimination.
+First, you should lodge a complaint with the company or organisation in question.
+If you are unable to reach agreement, you can report your complaint to our registration centre for IBAN discrimination.